Matt-Kou/Computer-Systems-Organization-tutoring-notes/README.md

 ## Useful notes

-1. **Please let me know beforehand if you are coming to the tutoring session.**
+1. **Please let me know beforehand if you are coming to the tutoring session.
+Also, as a tutor, I am not in charge of grading and other logistics.**
 1. - Update: That are several students preferring in-person meetings.
 That's fine with me.
 We can meet at the Bobst Library which I will be present everyday.

     Here is the list of the tutoring sessions (might be changed in the future to fit students need):